 Last week I contacted someone I met first about five years ago.
 I met him at a networking function, and in the ensuring 2-3 years we probably caught up another 3-4 times, and at one stage agreed to look out for each other in terms of work – which came to naught.
 He has his own software development company, small, but established now for 15 years.
 I hadn’t him for a couple of years until last night, and it was only by chance that he came to mind.

-As it turns out his idea is different to mine, but compatible.
-More importantly they can use the same platform.
+As it turns out, his idea is different from mine but compatible.
+More importantly, they can use the same platform.
 That’s what he meant by patterns.
 He was planning to finally do something about his idea when I come along.
 Call it synchronicity – in any case, we were meant to meet and discuss this, and potentially become partners.

-My notion is more ambitious and sophisticated than his original notion, but they fit well together, and most importantly are philosophically consistent.
-There’s no guarantees of anything – in fact it remains more likely that nothing will happen than something.
+My notion is more ambitious and sophisticated than his original notion, but they fit well together and most importantly are philosophically consistent.
+There are no guarantees of anything – in fact, it remains more likely that nothing will happen than something.
 But for now, it’s on track.

 He’s going away to assess the tech and infrastructure requirements required.
-We’re basically agreed on approach.
+We’re basically agreed on the approach.
 We need to build a prototype, get some funding, a marketing budget, and a figurehead to reprint the idea.
-After that comes sponsorship, etc, and world domination.
+After that comes sponsorship, etc., and world domination.
 That’s the idea.